zemacedo99/FEUP-PFL/Projeto2_Prolog_4mation/report/report.md

 ### Computer Play*

-When it is the computer's turn to play, the predicate *valid_moves/2* will generate a list of possible moves and then the override of *choose_move/3* will then call the *random_select/3* function returning a random move for the PC.
+When it is the computer's turn to play, the predicate *valid_moves/2* will generate a list of possible moves and then the override of *choose_move/3* will call the *random_select/3* function returning a random move from the list of possible moves.

 ```
 choose_move(Board-Player-LastRowIndex-LastPositionIndex,Level,RowIndex-PositionIndex):-